TNT-Dental/tntvideos/readme.md

 Jquery code for TNT banners and optimized youtube videos with lazyload.

 #### v 1.2
-- Small update for vimeo with static, use data-mode="static" to vimeo-solo players
+- Small update for static banners, use data-mode="static" to vimeo players
 - New responsive play append for mobile, use data-mobile-append-play=""

 #### v 1.1